Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 Mission

 Establish your base camp at Huntington State Beach with chairs, a pop-up, and a cooler full of snacks.
-Cruise the boardwalk north to Seal Beach, soaking up ocean views, live music, and pier stops along the way.
+Cruise the boardwalk north to Bolsa Chica State Beach, soaking up ocean views, live music, and pier stops along the way.
 Return to camp for a classic BBQ cookout — and if the mood’s right, extend the cruise south to Newport Beach.

-Mission route: Huntington State Beach to Seal Beach: ~10 miles of paved boardwalk with ocean views, music at Sea Legs, and a mellow Seal Beach turnaround
+Mission route: Huntington State Beach to Sea Legs at the Beach: ~10 miles of paved boardwalk with ocean views, music at Sea Legs, and a mellow Bolsa Chica turnaround

 Mission Execution